RoastBeefSandwichCo/ripple-coins/README-deposits.md

 ##Proposals

-1. external to module:
+A. External to module:
- A. walletnotify="/usr/bin/node walletnotify.js %s" //Added to <coin>.conf, this option
+  1. walletnotify="/usr/bin/node walletnotify.js %s" //Added to <coin>.conf, this option
 can run a script that will receive the txid, get tx info from coin daemon and update a database that can be polled for new transactions

- B. Poll the database from a deposit-manager script, mark as "Started"
+  2. Poll the database from a deposit-manager script, mark as "Started"
-  C) Submit deposit request to gatewayd via API
+  3. Submit deposit request to gatewayd via API
-  D) Poll gatewayd API for deposit clearing, update database to reflect completion Alternatively, the walletnotify.js could connect to a listening websocket belonging to deposit-manager and eliminate the need for polling altogether.
+  4. Poll gatewayd API for deposit clearing, update database to reflect completion Alternatively, the walletnotify.js could connect to a listening websocket belonging to deposit-manager and eliminate the need for polling altogether.
 Still, there's a need for checking for missed transactions and a need for